khoubate/Cyber-Resources/README.md

 ## Join the Cybersecurity Revolution 🎮

 Ready to hack, defend, and conquer?
 Join the Cybersecurity Revolution, where learning meets excitement!
-Dive into our labs, be part of a thriving community, and elevate your cybersecurity journey. 💻🌐🔒
+Be part of a thriving community, and elevate your cybersecurity journey. 💻🌐🔒